 I can not emphasize how important it is to determine if a medical condition is responsible for your dogs behavior.
 If there is a medical cause no amount of training in the universe will correct the problem.
 It the problem is a genetic problem this is also true.
 The best solution in these cases is often a combination of drugs and training.
 This will at least decrease the severity and sometime the frequency of your dogs anxiety.

 A word on psychotropic medications.
 I am neither for not against these medications.
 What in the !)(() *#$ does that mean !!!! well, there are situations where well prescribed and managed medications are the right course of action.
 In some cases temporally using medication to assist dog behavior modification is also the best route.
-In other cases, medication may not be the best course of action yet it is prescribed.
+In other cases, medication may not be a necessary course of action.
 Drugs alone will not cut it.
-Drugs, if determined to be the best solutions should be used in combination with behavior modification and therapy.
+Drugs, if determined to be the best solutions, should be used in combination with behavior modification and therapy.

-The second step is to watch the dogs behavior around people and other dogs in a number of environments.
+The next step is to watch the dogs behavior around people and other dogs in a number of environments.
 Do you find that there is one situation that “sets your dog off”?
 Maybe there are two or three.
 Find these situations and be aware of how the dog progresses from sweet puppy to aggressive hound.
 Let Mot and I know about this progression and under what circumstances they occur.